Nonconventional limit theorems in discrete and continuous time via martingales: Preliminaries and main results

-\begin{remark} Formally, (\ref{2.1}) requires some stationarity and, for instance, if we consider a Markov chain $\xi_n$ satisfying the Doeblin condition but whose initial distribution differs from its invariant measure then (\ref{2.1}) does not hold true for $X(n)=f(\xi_n)$.
-Still, a slight modification makes our method to work so that Theorem \ref{MainThm} (as well, as its continuous time version Theorem \ref{ContThm}) remain valid.
-In order to do this we consider another probability measure $\Pi$ on the space $(\Om,\cF)$ and require the weak stationarity (\ref{2.1}) with respect to $\Pi$, i.e. $X(n)\Pi= \mu$ and $(X(n),X(n'))\Pi=\mu_{n-n'}$.
-In addition, we modify the definition of the dependence coefficient $\varpi_{q,p}$ in (\ref{eq2.1}) taking the conditional expectation of $g$ there with respect to the probability $P$ while the unconditional expectation of $g$ taking with respect to $\Pi$.
-It is easy to see that under the same assumptions as above but with modified (\ref{eq2.1}) and (\ref{2.1}) our proof will still go through. \end{remark}
+The conditions of Theorem \ref{MainThm} hold true for many important models.
+Let, for instance, $\Up_n$ be a Markov chain on a space $M$ satisfying the Doeblin condition (see, e.g., \cite{IL}, pages 367 and 368) and $f_j, j=1,\ldots,\ell$, be bounded measurable functions on the space of sequences $x=(x_i, i=0,1,2,\ldots, x_i\in M)$ such that $|f_j(x)-f_j(y)|\leq Ce^{-cn}$ provided $x=(x_i), y=(y_i)$ and $x_i=y_i$ for all $i=0,1,\ldots,n$, where $c,C>0$ do not depend on $n$ and $j$.
+In fact, some polynomial decay in $n$ will suffice here as well.
+Let $X(n)=(X_1(n),\ldots,X_\ell(n))$ with $X_j(n)= f_j(\Up_n,\Up_{n+1},\Up_{n+2},\ldots)$ and take $\sig$-algebras $\cF_{kl}, k<l$ generated by $\Up_k,\Up_{k+1},\ldots,\Up_l$, then our condition will be satisfied considering $\{\Up_n, n\geq0\}$ with its invariant measure as a stationary process.
+In fact, our conditions hold true for a more general class of processes, in particular, for Markov chains whose transition operator has an $L^2$ spectral gap which leads to an exponentially fast decay of the $\rho$-mixing coefficient. \begin{remark} Formally, (\ref{21}) requires some stationarity and, for instance, if we consider a Markov chain $\xi_n$ satisfying the Doeblin condition but whose initial distribution differs from its invariant measure, then (\ref{21}) does not hold true for $X(n)=f(\xi_n)$.
+Still, a slight modification makes our method to work so that Theorem \ref{MainThm} (as well as its continuous time version Theorem \ref{ContThm}) remain valid.
+In order to do this, we consider another probability measure $\Pi$ on the space $(\Om,\cF)$ and require the weak stationarity (\ref{21}) with respect to $\Pi$, that is, $X(n)\Pi= \mu$ and $(X(n),X(n'))\Pi=\mu_{n-n'}$.
+In addition, we modify the definition of the dependence coefficient $\varpi_{q,p}$ in (\ref{eq21}), taking the conditional expectation of $g$ there with respect to the probability $P$ while taking the unconditional expectation of $g$ with respect to $\Pi$.
+It is easy to see that under the same assumptions as above but with modified (\ref{eq21}) and (\ref{21}) our proof will still go through. \end{remark}